Pat Tucker, a wildlife biologist, and Bruce Weide,

 one another to communicate dominance.
 Such "greetings" from an

 animal that weighs 100 pounds or more can easily frighten and

 potentially endanger a child.

-behavior: In North America there has never been a verified
+behavior: In North America there have been only two verified

 running, screaming, stumbling or crying may trigger a predatory